RizkyDave/Semaphoreify/README.md

 <p><b>Semaphoreify</b> is a mobile app that converts text into numbers using semaphore code.<br>
 Semaphore code is a visual communication system that<br> uses flags to represent letters and numbers.
 Semaphoreify is a great way to send messages in a fun and unique way.
-It is also a great way to learn about semaphore code.</p>
+It is also a great way to learn about semaphore code.<br>
+and the following are the functions of this website system</p>

 * **:musical_keyboard: Keylogger:**